 - Some credit cards come with insurance which could cover certain items purchased on that card.

 What are the cons?

-- Probably the most significant con for using a credit card online is that there has been a considerable increase in online credit card fraud as online payment activity increases.
+- Probably the most significant con for using a credit or debit card online is that there has been an increase in online credit and debit card fraud as online payment activity increases.

-- Some credit cards may apply a currency conversion fee when making purchases from an international store.
+- Some credit and debit cards may apply a currency conversion fee when making purchases from an international store.